fabfuel/circuitbreaker/README.rst

 failure threshold
 =================
 By default, the circuit breaker opens after 5 subsequent failures.
-You can adjust this value via the ``failure_threshold`` parameter.
+You can adjust this value with the ``failure_threshold`` parameter.

 recovery timeout
 ================
 By default, the circuit breaker stays open for 30 seconds to allow the integration point to recover.
-You can adjust this value via the ``recovery_timeout`` parameter.
+You can adjust this value with the ``recovery_timeout`` parameter.

 expected exception
 ==================
 By default, the circuit breaker listens for all exceptions which are based on the ``Exception`` class.
-You can adjust this via the ``expected_exception`` parameter.
+You can adjust this with the ``expected_exception`` parameter.
+It can be either an exception class or a tuple of exception classes.

 name
 ====
 By default, the circuit breaker name is the name of the function it decorates.
-You can adjust the name via parameter ``name``.
+You can adjust the name with parameter ``name``.

 Advanced Usage